Nevter/aerobotics-assessment/README.md

 well as the average distance between each tree on each axis.

 To compute this, each tree is looked at in turn (below represented in a green dot).
-The four closest neighbour trees are then found (show in red dots).
+The four closest neighbour trees are then found (shown in red dots).
 For each pair of neighbour trees, a line is drawn between them, and it is checked if the origional center tree is situated on that line.
 If it is, we have found one of the major axes of the orchard.
 The angle/ slope of this line is stored, along with the average distance between the three trees on this line.
 This is done for every tree in the orchard.
 These are then seperated into two groups based on the gradient, giving one group for each major axis in the orchard.
-These are then averaged to find the average slope and tree spacing/ distance on each axis. a
+These are then averaged to find the average slope and tree spacing/ distance on each axis.

 ![img](assets/features.png)